pmh/funkyweb/README.md

 ## Installation

-If your using leiningen add the following to your project.clj:
+If you are using leiningen add the following to your project.clj:

     :dependencies [[org.clojure/clojure "1.2.0"]
                    [org.clojure/clojure-contrib "1.2.0"]